memrise logo

 Another popular alternative to Memrise is Anki.
 Anki is a free and open-source flashcard software and app.
 It uses a similar spaced-repetition technology like Memrise, but it doesn’t have any official courses.

 The flashcards on Anki are all user-generated, so you can find cards for pretty much any subject.
-It’s a nice interface, but it can be a hassle to find useful flashcard sets or create your own.
+It’s a nice interface, but it can be a hassle to find useful flashcard sets or even create your own.
 Overall, I’d say Anki and Memrise are pretty equal, but Memrise is a little better because of its official courses.

 Memrise Review: FAQ